 Emergency Care Information

 Dental emergencies can certainly cause a panic.
 When you are wearing braces, it can exacerbate your anxiety.
-At Smile Orthodontics, we understand that emergencies often happen at the most inopportune times.
+At Suffolk Braces, we understand that emergencies often happen at the most inopportune times.
 That is why we are here to help when you need it most.
 Here, we will explore the many types of dental emergencies, and discuss how to handle them in a calm and timely manner.

 Determine the Severity of Your Situation